WisconsinAIVision/MixNMatch/README.md

 ### Downloading pretrained models

-Pretrained models for CUB are available at this [link](https://drive.google.com/drive/folders/1c4NtKyccBNDuh_vqB-KlzZpRv9cQxEI7?usp=sharing).
+Pretrained models for CUB, Dogs and Cars are available at this [link](https://drive.google.com/drive/folders/1c4NtKyccBNDuh_vqB-KlzZpRv9cQxEI7?usp=sharing).
 Download and extract them in the `models` directory.

 ## Evaluating the model